MJoergen/formal/fetch/README.md

 The last cover statement can be seen in this waveform:
 ![Waveform](waveform.png)

+Here we see in the waveform that the WISHBONE interface only delivers data every other clock cycle.
+This is not quite what I was hoping for, so there is still work to do ...

 And that is it for the formal verification!

 ## Implementation details